WW92030-STORAGE/WITNESS_CLONE/README.md

 【TRIANGLES】- The number of triangles denotes the number of sides of the Cell the symbol lies in that must be traversed by the Path.<br/>
 【CANCELLATION】- A Region containing N cancellations must contain exactly N symbols that would render the solution invalid otherwise.
 Cancellations cannot nullify each other.
 Dots are considered symbols if they lie inside the same Region as a cancellation.

+# INTERNAL REPRESENTATION

+The grid is internally represented as a (2n + 1) ⋅ (2m + 1) array, where the grid cells are n rows and m columns. <br/>
+All points with both coordinates odd cannot have paths and must be empty or contain symbols instead.

 # TO DO

 Implement (or find) a more efficient algorithm for Polynomino region checker.